Pintip Dunn: Personal life

 Dunn is the daughter of Thai immigrants and grew up in Parsons, Kansas.
 She attended Harvard University to study English Literature and Language, earning an A.B., and received her J.D. from Yale Law School.

 Career

 Forget Tomorrow series

-Dunn's debut young adult novel, Forget Tomorrow, the first in a series, is set in a sci-fi world in which people can see their own future, where sixteen-year-old Callie sees herself murder her own sister.
+Dunn's debut young adult novel, Forget Tomorrow (Entangled: Teen, 2015), the first in a series, is set in a sci-fi world in which people can see their own future, where sixteen-year-old Callie sees herself murder her own sister.
 It was published by Entangled: Teen in 2015 and hit the New York Times Young Adult E-Books Bestseller List at #4.
 The second book in the series is set ten years later and follows Jessa, Callie's sister, while she tries to prevent a massacre.
 It was published in 2016.
 A prequel to the series, Before Tomorrow, was also published in 2016.
 The third book in the series, Seize Today, was published in 2017.